-Romania: RES electricity producers and investors withdrawal strategies4.
-February 2016. / SEE Energy News
+Romania: RES electricity producers and investors withdrawal strategies, SEE Energy News

 Major changes of the legal framework for renewable energy doesn’t allow RES project to be in line with the initial economical parameters, becoming unfeasible from a financial perspective explain investors their back up strategy to withdraw from Romania.

 For several years investors in Romania benefits from significant potential in various renewable energy sources.
 Recent market trends show bad trends, green certificate market is collapsing due to a major reduction in the annual mandatory quota of electricity produced from renewable energy sources.

 While investors have focused mainly on wind in the past, things are different now that there has been a move towards solar projects.
 For example, the Romanian solar park developed last year with 350 additional MW, reaching 1,223 MW in total in 2014 while the generated solar energy counted for about 1.5 percent of the total power delivered to the local market.
 The projects that have been developed so far in Romania consist mainly of generating units for retail and trading purposes.